Interfacing Thermal Printer with Raspberry Pi to Print Text, Images, Barcodes and QR Codes

 10°C~90°C

-Most of the printers work on ESC Point of service commands for interfacing with computers which was designed by EPSON.
-It was mostly used in some inkjet printers, dot matrix printers and is still widely used in many receipts thermal printers for controlling them.
-As of 2014, few modern non-Epson printers use ESC/P instead and most are driven through a standardized page description language, usually, PCL or PostScript, or they use proprietary protocols such as Hardware Code Pages.
+Most of the printers work on ESC Point of Service commands for interfacing with computers, which were designed by EPSON.
+ESC/POS (Epson Standard Code for Point of Sale) is the industry-standard command language for controlling receipt printers and POS printer Raspberry Pi systems.
+It was mostly used in some inkjet printers, dot matrix printers and is still widely used in many receipt thermal printers for controlling them.
+As of 2014, few modern non-Epson printers use ESC/P instead, and most are driven through a standardised page description language, usually PCL or PostScript, or they use proprietary protocols such as Hardware Code Pages.
+The python-escpos library we'll use abstracts these low-level commands, making thermal printer Raspberry Pi Python programming straightforward even for beginners.

-This thermal printer works on ESC/POS command for which we will be using the dedicated library.
+This thermal printer works on ESC/POS commands, for which we will be using the dedicated library.

 sudo raspi-config

-Now by doing so, you have enabled your Hardware Serial i.e. ‘/dev/serial0which is dedicated forttyAMA0’.
+Now by doing so, you have enabled your Hardware Serial, i.e. ‘/dev/serial0’, which is dedicated tottyAMA0’.
 This can be determined by entering the following command on Pi-3.

 ls -l /dev